rapid7/insightconnect-plugins/plugins/carbon_black_defense/help.md

 The Find Event API and Get Details for Specific Event API are now documented as Enriched Events Search and Enriched Event Details Search at the following links: [https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/platform-search-api-enriched-events/#start-an-enriched-events-search-v2](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/platform-search-api-enriched-events/#start-an-enriched-events-search-v2) and [https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/platform-search-api-enriched-events/#request-details-for-enriched-events-v2](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-defense/latest/platform-search-api-enriched-events/#request-details-for-enriched-events-v2).
 # Version History

-* 3.0.0 - Update Get Event Details Action and Find Event Action
+* 3.0.0 - Update Get Event Details Action and Find Event Action supporting new API with new inputs and outputs | Update SDK to version 4
 * 2.0.1 - Rebrand and update help references
 * 2.0.0 - New spec and help.md format for the Extension Library | Fix spelling of variable titled Registry Value
 * 1.1.1 - Update to Python 3.7 Slim SDK (plugin size reduction) | Fix bug in output where Security Event Code was defined as an `object` instead of a `string`